Derpy-Leggies/OnlyLegs/README.md

 ## Running
 By default, the app runs on port 5000 with 4 workers, you can pass in arguments to change that, use `-h` or `--help` to see all the options.

-Once you clone the repo to your desired location and have installed python `poetry`, install the requirements with `poetry install`.
-From there you can run the app with Gunicorn using `poetry run python3 run.py`!
+Once you clone the repo to your desired location and have installed python `poetry`, install the requirements with the following command:

+    poetry install

+From there you can run the app with Gunicorn using:

+    poetry run python3 run.py

-You can also run the app in debug mode using `-d` or `--debug`, but its best to look into the logs file located under `~/.config/onlylegs/only.log`
+You can also run the app in debug mode using `-d` or `--debug`, but its best to look into the logs file located under `~/.config/onlylegs/only.log` if you're facing issues of any sorts!

+On some systems, especially containers, you may need to set an XDG path for configuration files, you can do this with

+    export XDG_CONFIG_HOME="$HOME/.config"

 Enjoy using OnlyLegs!